EXCLUSIVE-Taliban launch charm offensive with Afghan banks amid funding fears | Business

 Banks have mainly re-opened this week, but are operating with limited services, including $200 weekly limits on withdrawals and few wire transfers amid liquidity worries and correspondent banks cutting ties, say bankers.
 Idris also offered reassurances about banks' female staff, telling them that the Taliban was not planning to stipulate whether they could employ women or not, said one of the bankers.

 Women account for around 20% of staff in some banks, but some have stayed away from offices amid concerns the movement will repeat the stance of their previous government before 2001 when women were not allowed to work.
-(Editing by Peter Graff)
+As a result of the assurances, some banks were inviting their female staff back to the office, the banker said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)